meshcloud/meshcloud-docs/docs/administration.index.md

 - **meshAdmin**: It's basically the account with administration rights.
 Has full access to all functionality and can manage users of the administrator/partner account.
 - **meshAdmin Employee**: Has full access to all administration functionality, but **cannot** manage users of the administrator/partner account.
 - **Platform Operator**: An operator of a cloud platform, that is managed by the meshcloud platform.
-This group can perform tasks related to platform operations in the administration area.
+This role can perform tasks related to platform operations in the administration area.
 - **Ops Support**: Not all Ops operations must be executed by Platform Operators.
 E.g. setting quotas is a task that can also be done by a separate Ops Support team.